Skip to content

 Queue #8, #9

-Scale when needing to increase concurrency for automatic trigger, batch processing
+Scale when needing to increase Cron Job, Async API processing concurrency

-beat Cron Job trigger Do not scale, ensure global single instance
+beat Trigger for Cron Jobs Do not scale, ensure global single instance

-mysql Database Does not need scaling, choose self-built or cloud service for higher demands
+mysql Database Does not need scaling, choose self-built or cloud services for higher demands

-redis Cache / Function execution task queue Does not need scaling, choose self-built or cloud service for higher demands
+redis Cache / Function execution task queue Does not need scaling, choose self-built or cloud services for higher demands

 Example: When needing to enhance Cron Job processing capability...

-As mentioned above, Cron Jobs are located in "Queue #8," which corresponds to "Service worker-8."
-Therefore, scaling "Service worker-8" is sufficient.
+As mentioned above, Cron Jobs are located in "Queue #8", and "Queue #8" corresponds to "Service worker-8", so scaling "Service worker-8" is sufficient.

 Taking the common worker-8 as an example:

-worker-8 in the Data Platform Attached version is mainly responsible for executing monitor tasks.
-Assuming a single detection task takes T milliseconds, then 1 minute can execute 60 × 1,000 ÷ T detections.
-By default, worker-8 each Pod starts 5 processes.
+worker-8 in the Data Platform attached version is mainly responsible for executing monitor tasks.
+Assuming a detection task takes T milliseconds, then 1 minute can execute 60 × 1,000 ÷ T detections.
+By default, worker-8 has 5 processes per Pod.

 Formula